DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 #### 5.1.2 Buffer size
 The buffer size plays influences the hardware store design and des over all learning time.
 Since a bigger buffer takes longer to scan for saved experience.<br />
 So three buffer sizes are tested.
 It seems that the size don't have such big influence like the greedy gradient.
+They have all more or less the same same learning inclination and in he saturation are its seen that the bigger the buffer the smoother oscillation.<br />
-So the Buffer size of 1e5 experiences is taken for further testing since it performs slightly better than the 1e4 buffer and takes less computational time than the 1e6 buffer.
+So the Buffer size of 1e5 experiences is chosen for further testing since it performs slightly better than the 1e4 buffer and takes less computational time than the 1e6 buffer.

 ### 5.2 Agent Comparison
 Actually an expected behavior would be that the PER-DQN Agent performs best and then in decay order the Double-DQN and last the DQN algorithms.